codifica/codifica.github.io/README.md

 ### This repo will eventually be the home of my professional portfolio from my Full Stack Web Development class, and beyond.
 ###
 ## License information:
 ### Please do not use any part of my code unless specific non-commercial permission is granted.
-Thank you.
+Thank you. you!